NegatioN/BattleRiteStats/_characters/oldur.md

       name: Dehydration
       type: mixed
     - color: teal
-      description: Passing through an ally with Shifting Sands grants you and your ally a Shield that absorbs up to 16 damage for 3.\n
-      icon: 89c37320af892ae43b410f4d610d7ea8
-      name: Recreate
-      type: support
-    - color: teal
       description: Rejuvenate heals for an additional 15 of damage taken over its duration.
 Restores up to a maximum of 6 bonus health.
       icon: 838ae06cda41a2544a1d2a528389d5b5